epetenko/uof-data-cleaning/README.md

 ### One more caveat

 Race and ethnicity are in the eyes of the beholder, and in this case, the beholder was the officer writing the form.
 That officer makes an assumption about what the subject's race/ethnicity — based on appearance, behavior, or whatever else — that may be wildly different from the subject's own opinion on the matter.
 So tread with caution when it comes to how you phrase your reporting on this data.

+## Criminal charges data

+_by Erin Petenko_

+Again, the raw data contained exactly what officers wrote, leaving more than 10,000 unique charge names .
+To clean this, I separated the charges along commas and downloaded a copy of all unique charges in the data.
+I used OpenRefine's merge and cluster function to review and combine charges that were the same but had minor typos, such as "Ressiting" rather than "Resisting."
+Then reporter Craig McCarthy and I went through the charges that had more than 5 entries and standardized charge codes to names describing the charge.
+We retained the entries for each step of the process, iteratively reviewing our entries and re-classifying them.
+I then added the standardized charges back to the separated raw data, and combined them into one column again, again retaining the raw data in the spreadsheet in case we need to go back to it.